ByteAtATime/shipwrecked-ai/README.md

 # shipwrecked-ai

-A Bun monorepo for the Shipwrecked AI Slack bot.
+A Bun monorepo for the Shipwrecked AI Slack bot and web interface.

 ## Installation